Things To Do

 Baseball

-Baseball is one of the most popular sports in Seto, Japan, with many local teams and school competitions.
+Baseball is a popular sport in Seto, with local teams and schools often hosting games.

 Soccer